Akshay Kumar Finds It SAD That Actors Today Avoid Multi-hero Films; Makes Some Shocking Revelations!

 Was Akshay Okay With The Actresses Taking The Centre-stage In 'Mission Mangal'?

 "Many a time I have done things like this.
-In ‘Khakee, I even let the heroine kill me.
+In ‘Khakee', I even let the heroine kill me.
 Honestly, I don't even

-care My criterion is to find a movie that is good, great and hit.
+care.
+My criterion is to find a movie that is good, great and hit.
 It doesn't matter what my role is.
 Even if my role is a small one, it's fine," the superstar concluded.

 Akshay Kumar To Star In Tamil Blockbuster 'Kaththi' Remake 'Ikka'?